orbeon/orbeon-forms-doc/form-runner/feature/automatic-calculations-dependencies.md

 ![Row totals](../images/calculations-dependencies-row-total.png)

-And the global totals with the following calculated value formula:
+And the Total Units and Total Price are expressed with the following calculated value formula:

 ```xpath
 sum($units)